bartex00001/WS2812_for_RPI_PICO/README.md

 ## WS2812 API

-`WS2812` class is designed to be minimal hence it provides only basic controll over WS2812 LEDs.
-If you want higher-level controll along with more built-in features the [WS2812 Controller](#ws2812-controller-api) class might be a better choice.
+`WS2812` class is designed to be minimal hence it provides only basic control over WS2812 LEDs.
+If you want higher-level control along with more built-in features the [WS2812 Controller](#ws2812-controller-api) class might be a better choice.

 ### Creating an instance of WS2812 class